OpenBCI/Documentation/docs/01GettingStarted/01-Boards/02-Ganglion_Getting_Started_Guide.md

 ![Start Data Stream](assets/GettingStartedImages/ganglion_Start.png)
 ![First Live Ganglion Data](assets/GettingStartedImages/ganglion_first-data.jpg)

 You should see the `Time Series` window scrolling some data to the left, the `FFT Plot` container will show you the power level of the signals at different frequencies.
 The `Accelerometer` window will also scroll data.
+Note that the GUI, by default, saves the raw data in .csv or .txt format into the same directory that you placed the GUI file.
+Refer to the Ganglion Data Format [guide](https://docs.openbci.com/docs/03Ganglion/GanglionDataFormat#binary-format) to learn how to interpret the raw data.

 ![Accel Moving](assets/GettingStartedImages/ganglion_moving-accelerometer.jpg)

 Pick up your board, and move it around.
 You should see the data in the `Accelerometer` window also move around, and if you're touching the input pin header, you will see some noise in the other windows.
 Nice!

-**NOTE: If you're having trouble, check out the troubleshooting section at the bottom of this tutorial.**
+**NOTE: If you're having connection issues, refer to the troubleshooting tips below.**

+- check that you have fresh batteries
+- move the Ganglion board closer to its dongle
+- hit 'AUTOSCAN' a couple of times
+- exit the GUI and restart the computer to reboot your USB port

 Now that you've got your computer connected to the Ganglion, it's time to connect your *self!*